 The school nurse is available for accidents that occur during school hours.
 All accidents occurring in school or on the grounds must be reported to the school nurse.
 Under normal circumstances, a student who becomes ill during school hours must obtain a pass to see the nurse from their teacher.
 If, in the opinion of the nurse, the student is too ill to remain in school, parents will be notified.
-Parents are expected to provide transportation.
-If a child stays home due of illness, please call the nurse to report the absence.
+Parents are expected to be available and to provide transportation.
+If a child stays home due of illness, please call the nurse or main office to report the absence.
+Emergency contact information must be updated and current.